dark logo

 3. Crafting Engaging Characters

-When it comes to creating characters, there’s no one-size-fits-all approach.
-Some writers have their characters fully fleshed out before they begin writing, while others discover their characters as they go.
+When creating characters… For character development tips, refer to how might a book publisher use blogs in its marketing research efforts Some writers have their characters fully fleshed out before they begin writing, while others discover their characters as they go.

 One of the most important things you can do when creating a character is to give them an emotional arc.
 This means that your character starts feeling one way and ends up feeling another.
 An easy way to do this is by changing your character’s attitude throughout your story.
 For example, if your main character is mean at the story’s beginning but then learns to be kind by the end, you’ve given them an emotional arc!